ai-forever/sage/README.md

 ```

 ## Evaluation
-We also provide functionality to evaluate and rank performance of spelling correction systems.
+We also provide functionality to evaluate the performance of spelling correction systems and rank them.

 🎯 Here is what you get and how you can interpret these:
-- **Precision**: share of unnecessary amendments;
+- **Precision**: one minus share of unnecessary amendments;
 - **Recall**: proportion of expected corrections;
 - **F1**: famous geometric mean of aforementioned two;

-You can obtain these metrics simpy by
+You can obtain these metrics simply by
 ```python
 from sage.evaluation import evaluation from sage.utils import DatasetsAvailable, load_available_dataset_from_hf